happypathfire/happypathfire.github.io/content/post/migrating-wordpress-to-Hugo/index.md

 Overall these steps may appear daunting but trust me, using the support of LLMs you will be able to make this migration quite easily.
 ## Conclusion

-It may look like a case of *much ado about nothing* but it is not really about the cost.
+With the above changes, my annual costs went down from about 200$s to 10$s (10$s is the annual cost of DNS only) It may look like a case of *much ado about nothing* but it is not really about the cost.
 It is about principles.
 Recurring costs like subscriptions are something one has to pay really close attention to.
 They may seem like a small amount but they are in-fact a clever strategy marketers use to trick our mind to pay more over time.
 Staying on top of such *trifles* is how you stay on the path of FIRE!!!